-Night driving in Brooklyn Park is not as safe as daylight driving as evidenced by the increased accident rate at night.
+Night driving in PRINCETON is not as safe as daylight driving as evidenced by the increased accident rate at night.
 Much of that is simply because it's dark outside.

 Visibility is important to safe driving.
 Ninety percent of our driving decisions are based on what we see.
 And at night, we just can't see as much as we can during the day.
 In fact, if you have 20/20 vision during the day, your night vision is only 20/50.
 To translate, that means that an object you can clearly see 50 feet away during daylight, only becomes visible to you at 20 feet at night.